Vijaya-Modak/Documentation/README.md

 ## get

 ### Overview
-This api is used to list all the cluster instances created
+This api is used to get information about specific cluster instance by providing cluster_id or cluster_name.

 | Request URL             |  HTTP method         |
 |-------------------------|----------------------|